 “The truth is that wherever a man lies with a woman, there, whether they like it or not, a transcendental relation is set up between them which must be eternally enjoyed or eternally endured.”
 C.S.
 Lewis, the Screwtape Letters

 As family physician, minister, father, or friend, I am privileged to talk to a wide variety of people.
-I recently met a young woman, not long divorced, who is struggling with past abuse, present financial difficulties, and future uncertainty.
+I recently met a young woman, not long divorced, who is struggling with past abuse, present poverty, and future fear.
 We talked many times about the challenges she faced.
-Shortly after her divorce became final, she started dating another man.
-This young woman wanted to see if they could have a future, but worried that he didn’t seem interested in her work and other key parts of her life.
+Shortly after her divorce, she began dating another man.
+This young woman hoped for a future with him, but worried that he didn’t seem interested in her work and other key parts of her life.

-Years ago I was the team physician for the US military women’s soccer team at an international competition.
+In 2010, I was the team physician for the US military women’s soccer team at an international championship.
 One of the players came to me for a gynecological exam, concerned that she might have contracted something from her new boyfriend.
 We had long and personal discussions about her and about their relationship.
-She wanted to share her most intimate feelings with this man, but did not dare for fear of losing him.
+She gave him her body, but dared not offer her thoughts, her hopes, her fears, and her heart.
+She was terrified of losing him.